andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 Avoid technical package names for grouping by architecture patterns.

 ---
-## 5. Implementation Step by Step
+## 5. Step by Step - Implementation

 ### Domain Interfaces in Root Package

-The most important concepts and ideas should be at the beginning—in the top-level package of the software.
+The **most important concepts and ideas** should be at the beginning - **in the top-level package** of the software.
-This ensures conceptual integrity, preserving the abstract identity of the system before technical details distort it.
+This ensures *conceptual integrity*, preserving the *abstract identity* of the system before technical details distort it.

 ```
 carrental/